DataS-DHSC/DHSCcolours/README.md

 There are also some colour scales which you can ```+``` on to a ggplot object to recolour it with DHSC colours e.g.:

+Furthermore, installing this package will install the template for a DHSC branded powerpoint in rmarkdown.
+Accessed from within rstudio via:
+*File > New File > R Markdown > From Template > DHSC Powerpoint*

 ```
 #Barplot with 3 bars with a discrete X axis filled with DHSC colours
 sim_series(3)%>%